 Ok, maybe we can't quite promise such a sweeping statement, but Japanese research scientists have said that this lovely L-Theanine also produces dopamine and serotonin.
 These two chemicals are known to enhance mood, improve memory, and promote better concentration – now who couldn't do with a little bit of that, eh??!

 It's true that all green tea contains some level of caffeine, but in the case of Matcha, the energy boost is attributed to the nutrients that make up its DNA.
 Due to the levels of L-Theanine, Matcha doesn't cause side-effects of other stimulants such as jittery nervousness.
 Matcha provides good clean energy.
 It is said the warriors of medieval and early-modern (Yes, the Samurai) Japan drank Match Green tea before going into battle due to the tea's natural energizing properties.

 Don't panic – the only thing we're burning here is calories, and I'm sure most of us would like a little help in that area.
 Matcha can help to speed up metabolism and help the body burn fat approximately four times faster than average green teas.
 The even better news – there are no side effects to this added bonus

 It's so important, we had to call it out three times.
 Matcha contains higher than normal levels of chlorophyll – this adds to the lovely green colour.
 It can also act as a detoxifying agent, which removes heavy metals and chemical toxins from the body.
 Detox is a bit of a popular buzz word at the moment, but why not try this option, it's certainly more appealing than 3 weeks of eating only green juices

-And in at number one this week -
+And in at number one -

 The Fighting Irish